Head to the Sky: Critical reception

+Tony Palermo of the Pittsburgh Press noted "Folks like to compare this bunch with War, but the first difference that hits you with E,W&F's brand of jazz-rhythm and blues is the smoothness of Jessica Cleaves' vocal work.
+Then, the extra slug of R&B in their style".
+Billboard noted that the band "does everything well" on the LP.
 Vince Aletti of Rolling Stone declared "Been having a lot of music dreams lately but this one’s not too surprising since I’ve been playing the Earth, Wind & Fire album pretty constantly for the past week, certainly beyond all expectations.
 With a cover like this one — the eight men in the group shirtless, the one woman all in white, surrounded by a starburst arrangement of cut flowers, repeated with slight variations in the centerfold — I’m surprised I even broke the shrinkwrap.
 And this group started in Chicago?".

-Billboard noted that the band "does everything well" on the LP.
-Robert Christgau of the Village Voice gave a B− grade saying "Most of the first side keeps up the good work..But the mood jazz excursion on side two exposes White's essential fatuousness.
+Robert Christgau of the Village Voice in a B− review claimed, "Most of the first side keeps up the good work..But the mood jazz excursion on side two exposes White's essential fatuousness.
 "Zanzibar," it's called, as befits a travelogue; its saxophone solo (by Ronnie Laws's replacement, Andrew Woolfolk) could make Alice Coltrane blush."

-Alex Henderson of Allmusic called Head to the Sky an "excellent" album.
+Alex Henderson of Allmusic, in a 3/5 stars review wrote "Maurice White's very spiritual and ambitious brand of soul and funk was starting to pay off commercially...EWF still had what was basically a cult following, but that was beginning to change with Head to the Sky.
+And when EWF took off commercially in 1974 and 1975, many new converts went back and saw for themselves just how excellent an album Head to the Sky was."

 Variety also described the record as "a movin' new package.

 Issac Hayes called Head to the Sky one of Earth, Wind & Fire's five essential recordings.

-Erykah Badu paid tribute to the album in the music video of her 2008 single "Honey".
+Erykah Badu paid tribute to the album within the music video of her 2008 single "Honey".